neondatabase/website/content/docs/guides/logical-replication-neon.md

 ## Manage publications

-This section outlines how to manage publications in your replication setup.
+This section outlines how to manage **publications** in your replication setup.

 ### Create a publication

-This command creates a publication named `my_publication` that will track changes made to the `users` table.
+This command creates a publication named `my_publication` that will track changes made to the `users` table:

 ```sql
 CREATE PUBLICATION my_publication FOR TABLE users;